 If you are experiencing any of the following symptoms, you may have Acquired Torticollis —

 - You wake with a moderate to intense spasm

 - The pain is often localized to one side of your neck

-- Everyone can tell your neck is out because your head is rotated and/or laterally bent to one side
+- Everyone can tell your neck is out because your head is rotated and/or bent to one side

-- Change in sleep due to a new pillow or mattress
+- A new pillow or mattress

 - Repetitive movements of the neck (like breathing when swimming, or looking over your shoulder while riding a bike)